The Barfoots

 Today

-We are a global farming business, working 1000’s of acres and employing 1000’s of people, striving for advancements in fresh produce excellence.
+We are a global farming business, working thousands of acres and employing thousands of people, striving to improve lives by building a sustainable vegetable business for the health of future generations.